IsaacVerm/scrape-master-russian/README.md

 ### Flash warning

 Some words have voice recordings.
 However, they use Flash so there's an alert.
 This messes with the css selectors used.
 So at the moment those are filtered out.

+### Unexpected parsing errors

+Parsing errors could happen in lots of unpredictable ways so I just decide to use `try...catch` and not handle the exception.

+## Further improvements

+- make parsing class
+  - initialize BeautifulSoup just once
+- better names in anonymous functions
+- remove imports no longer used
+  - reduce in parse